LiberTEM/LiberTEM/docs/source/udf.rst

 Implementing the processing function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now to the actual "meat" of the processing: implementing
+Now to the actual core of the processing: implementing
 :meth:`~libertem.udf.UDFFrameMixin.process_frame`.
 The method signature looks like this:

 .. code-block:: python